juffrou/juffrou/README.txt

-# Before deploying, uploading files or web site, create a shell on sourceforge with the command
+Juffrou is a maven project.
+The sources are organized in a typical maven2 structure

-ssh cemartins,juffrou@shell.sourceforge.net create
+To upload files to sourceforge

-# to upload files to sourceforge
+> mvn wagon:upload

-mvn wagon:upload
+To release without deploying the site

-# to release without deploying the site
+> mvn release:clean release:prepare release:perform -Dgoals=deploy

-mvn release:clean release:prepare release:perform -Dgoals=deploy
+To deploy the site
-# to upload files to sourceforge
+> mvn site site:deploy

-# to deploy the site
+Before deploying, artifacts or site, create a shell on sourceforge with the command
-mvn site site:deploy
+> ssh cemartins,juffrou@shell.sourceforge.net create